reinholdsson/ColdbirHelpServer/README.md

     # Show help
     ?a

-And then it starts up a shiny server and shows an interactive page showing documentation and other information available in the database.
+And then it starts up a [Shiny](http://www.rstudio.com/shiny/) server and shows an interactive page showing documentation and other information available in the database.
 For an example, see: [http://glimmer.rstudio.com/reinholdsson/help-app-demo/](http://glimmer.rstudio.com/reinholdsson/help-app-demo/).